GDP: Igniting Economic Growth with Insightful GDP Understanding

 • Standard of Living: GDP per capita, which is GDP divided by the population, gives us an idea of the average income and standard of living in a country.
 Higher GDP per capita usually means a higher standard of living.

-Let's look at a historical example to illustrate the of GDP on economic growth.
+Let's look at a historical example to illustrate the impact of GDP on economic growth.
 During the Great Depression in the 1930s, the US experienced a severe economic , with GDP plummeting by over 30%.
 This led to widespread unemployment, poverty, and hardship for millions of Americans.

 These efforts paid off, as Canada's GDP gradually recovered, and the economy regained its momentum.
 By 2010, GDP growth had returned to positive territory, signaling a turnaround in the country's economic fortunes.